jaceyshome/regression-puppeteer/README.md

 ## Development
+The example feature is `features/page-visual/page-visual.tpl`, the step `page-visual-steps.js` and `page-visual-support` are in the same folder.

 ### Scripts
+Run `npm run build` to build Cucumber features for different viewport sizes. the related script is in `scripts/build-features`.

 ## Deployment
-If you want to build and deploy a docker image, use [duluca/npm-scripts-for-docker.md](https://gist.github.com/duluca/d13e501e870215586271b0f9ce1781ce/).

 The `Dockerfile` is ready to use, related configuration file is `config/config-docker.js`.
-To build an image, the docker repository is in the `package.json`:
+To build an image, set your docker repository in the `package.json`, for example
 ```
   "config": {
     "imageRepo": "jacobwang05/regression-puppeteer",